vznet/oauth_2.0_client_php/README.md

 It uses the draft 10 of the current OAuth 2.0 specification [1]

-Currently only the web_server flow is and the core response_type is supported.
+Currently only the web_server flow and the core response_type is supported.

 Example
 -------